ecedemirel/ecedemirel/README.md

 ### Hi there 👋

+Proactive, fast learner, and ambitious with a Bachelor's degree in Computer engineering from Atılım University (GPA 3.77).
+Experienced in backend and frontend software development, testing, debugging, and interface design with different projects.
+Proficient in C#, JavaScript, C++, Python, HTML, and SQL.
+Skilled in .Net Framework, EF Core, React, Vue, Docker, unit testing, Agile methodology, Azure DevOps, and GitLab.
+Personable team player with a strong interest in new technologies.
+Seeking opportunities to utilize my software and hardware skills in dynamic projects and contribute to the entire software development cycle.

 <!--
 **ecedemirel/ecedemirel** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.